bcgov/castor/documentation/castor_quick_start_tutorial.md

 and review the [BC government
 policies](https://github.com/bcgov/BC-Policy-Framework-For-GitHub/blob/main/BC-Open-Source-Development-Employee-Guide/README.md)
 on the use of GitHub.
 As part of this process you will be asked to create two-factor authentication.

-Once you have created and verified your account this, you will need to request permission to have ‘admin’ access to the Castor repository.
-Contact the Castor team with your GitHub ID to request this access.
-Once this access is granted you should be able to read, clone, and push code to the repository.
 Note that the GitHub password may only work temporarily, in which case, after you have created an authenticated GitHub account you will also need to set-up a [‘personal access token’ (PAT)](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 Follow [these